-Of the 46 players to be taken first overall in the history of the draft, no one has had as ignominious of a career as Matt Bush.
-Bush was a local product who really shouldn't have been drafted so highly to begin with.
-However, he was cheaper to sign than the alternatives and the two-way prospect gave a hometown discount to the Padres.
-Bush's struggles began immediately.
-He hit just .192 without a home run that year at rookie ball and low-A, and followed it up by hitting .221 at Class A in 2005.
-He never advanced even to Double-A in the San Diego system and, after being turned into a pitcher in 2007, the Padres finally traded him to Toronto.
-He didn't play professionally at all in 2008 and 2009 then caught on with the Rays organization, where he pitched in 2010 and 2011, compiling a 4.50 ERA and not ever reaching Triple-A. While Bush's shortcomings on the field and failure to make the major leagues already make him a strong candidate to earn the distinction of the worst number pick of all-time, it's his long string of transgressions off the field -- starting with his arrest in a bar fight shortly after being drafted -- which cement it.
-Oh, and the player the Detroit Tigers took immediately after Bush?
-Justin Verlander , the 2006 AL Rookie of the Year and 2011 AL Cy Young and MVP.
+No first overall pick has had as ignominious of a career as Matt Bush.
+The two-way prospect gave a hometown discount to the Padres and his struggles began immediately.
+He hit just .192 without a home run at rookie ball and low-A, and followed it up by hitting .221 at Class A. After being turned into a pitcher in 2007, he was traded him to Toronto.
+While Bush has shown new life in 2016 as a middle reliever with the Rangers, it's his long string of transgressions off the field — starting with his arrest in a bar fight shortly after being drafted — which cement him as the worst No. 1 pick of all-time.
+The player drafted immediately after Bush was Justin Verlander, the 2006 AL Rookie of the Year and 2011 AL Cy Young and MVP.

 You May Like

 Sign Up for our Newsletter

 Don't get stuck on the sidelines!
 Sign up to get exclusives, daily highlights, analysis and more—delivered right to your inbox!